ThULB/jportal/README.txt

 -- vi $DOCPORTAL_HOME/config/mycore.properties.private
 --- set $MCR.basedir to your <$DOCPORTAL_HOME>
 --- set $MCR.FileUpload.IP to your local running server's IP address
---- add module "JPortal" to system, by appending on property "MCR.Modules.Application" the value "jportal"
+--- add module "JPortal" to system, by setting the property "MCR.Modules.Application" to the value "jportal"

 6. INSTALLATION